 Many older adults feel that it may be too late to change their habits and start living healthy.
 They may feel that since they didn’t start eating healthy or exercising at a younger age, it’s too late to start.
-This is a misconception, because anyone can benefit from healthy lifestyle habits regardless of age.
+This is a misconception because anyone can benefit from healthy lifestyle habits regardless of age.
 It’s never too late to start practicing healthy habits.

 It’s a misconception that all older adults develop weak bones and muscles and become frail as a result.
 While it’s true that muscle loss is common, it’s also avoidable.
 Sarcopenia, the progressive loss of skeletal muscle mass, affects 30% of individuals over age 60 and 50% of individuals over age 80.
 The people at the highest risk of developing sarcopenia are those who are physically inactive and don’t get enough protein, so regular exercise and adequate protein intake are imperative.

 One stereotype of older adults is that they’re all grumpy, depressed, or sad.
-While depression is somewhat common among older adults, the prevalence may actually be much lower than you might expect.
+While depression is somewhat common among older adults, the prevalence may be lower than you expect.
 According to the Canadian Psychological Association, 15% of seniors report experiencing significant levels of depressive symptoms, but only 3-5% of seniors experience major depression.

-Join our mailing list to get new blog posts straight to your inbox
+Join our mailing list to get our latest newsletters straight in your inbox.